Skip to Content

 What Causes Condensation in a Tent?

 This is the same process that causes water droplets to form on a cold bottle of beer on a hot day.
 When warm air hits the cold bottle, the water vapor in the air condenses on the bottle and makes it wet.
-Another example is your bathroom mirror fogging up while you shower.
-The warm steamy air hits the cold mirror and condensation occurs.
 The water changes state from a gas to a liquid.

 condensation forming on a glass of ice water